Physicians-for-Human-Rights/MediCapt/infrastructure/README.md

 `~/.aws/credentials` file temporarily as one of the most common issues are requests going to Amazon rather than localhost.

+## Running the test suite

+### Unit tests

+Unit tests are run with localstack.
+In `localstack/tests/unit` run `yarn install` followed by `yarn test` or `yarn test-watch`, use the latter if you're developing new tests on the fly.

+### Integration tests TODO

+Integration tests run on both localstack and dev.

 ## Common build problems

 ### `.js` files are being built in the wrong location